 Are you a charity, community organisation, campaign group or other not for profit organisation in need of research to support your work?
 Royal Holloway’s students provide pro-bono research services to a wide variety of external charitable and non-profit partners.

-Email the Community Research Hub to find out more.
+Submit your project request online or email us for more information.
 You can also register as a community partner of Royal Holloway Volunteering using our online platform.
+When submitting a request, please fill in our project ethics form.

 Why get involved?